egrosdou01/blog.grosdouli.dev/blog/2024-07-15-welcome/cilium-eks-sveltos.md

 ```

 :::tip
 The command will save the kubeconfig in the default directory `~/.kube/config`.
-If the file should be stored elsewhere, pass the argument `--kubeconfig` and specify the output directory.
+Pass the argument --kubeconfig and specify the output directory to store it elsewhere.
 For more details, check out the [link](https://docs.aws.amazon.com/cli/latest/reference/eks/update-kubeconfig.html).
 :::

 ## Step 2: Register Cluster with Sveltos

 Once we have access to the cluster, it is time to proceed with the Sveltos cluster registration.
-As this is a cloud Kubernetes cluster, we need to ensure Sveltos has the **right set of permissions** to perform the Kubernetes deployments and add-ons.
-To do that, we will utilise `sveltosctl` and generate a new kubeconfig file.
+We need to ensure Sveltos has the **right set of permissions** to perform the Kubernetes deployments and add-ons.
+To do that, we will utilise the `sveltosctl` and generate a new kubeconfig file.

 Download the `sveltosctl` binary [here](https://github.com/projectsveltos/sveltosctl/releases).